pinpoint-apm/pinpoint-c-agent/DOC/PHP/Readme.md

         ;error_log = /tmp/php_fpm_error.log
         ```

-4. Use Pinpoint PHP Agent in your project, following the steps below:
+4. Use Pinpoint PHP Agent in your project, and follow the steps below:

     We assume that you have installed composer and known how to use it.
 [How to Use Composer?](https://getcomposer.org/doc/00-intro.md)